SteveGodru/AnimeGamesProxy/README-en.md

 >有关中文版本，请参阅 [README.md](README.md)

 # AnimeGamesProxy - Anime Games Proxy Module for Android
+>[!CAUTION]
+>The release may contain versions of games patched by me.
+Marked as: [SG].
+Such versions are safe (Antiviruses will swear.
+As well as versions not patched by me.
+If you do not trust, wait for a patch from the original author, or patch yourself)

 ## Introduction
 Anime Games Proxy Module for Android, used to redirect game requests to a specific private service.